melborne/dir_friend/README.md

 # DirFriend

-`DirFriend` is a friend of file directory.
+`DirFriend` is a tool for visualizing file directory.

 ## Installation